 Four translation features are available for the MSA.
 The Fieldata translator provides translation of Fieldata code to and from a 6-bit subset of ASCII.
 The EBCDIC-FD translator provides translation of Fieldata code to and from a 64-character subset of EBCDIC.
 Two translators may be installed in an MSA.
 Each translator may be connected to from one to four I/O channels, but is restricted to one type of translator per channel.
-The BCD code to and from EBCDIC code translator is included in the tape subsystem control unit.

 7.7.
-UNIVAC COMMUNICATION/SYMBIONT PROCESSOR
+SPERRY UNIVAC COMMUNICATION/SYMBIONT PROCESSOR

-When the C/SP is used as a symbiont processor, it controls the transfer of data between the peripheral subsystems and the 1100/10 Systems.
+When the C/SP is used as a symbiont processor, it controls the transfer of data between the peripheral subsystems and the 1100/20 System.
 In this application, the I/O subroutines (symbionts) are run in the C/SP thus removing this burden from the host system.
-This results in a saving of both time and storage in the 1100/10 Systems.
+This results in a saving of both time and storage in the 1100/20 System.

-Concurrent with controlling the peripherals, the C/SP can control communications between the 1100/10 Systems and remote terminals.
+Concurrent with controlling the peripherals, the C/SP can control communications between the 1100/20 System and remote terminals.

-8. Communications Equipment
+8. COMMUNICATIONS EQUIPMENT

-There is a wide variety of methods for communicating with the SPERRY UNIVAC 1100/10 Systems.
+There is a wide variety of methods for communicating with the SPERRY UNIVAC 1100/20 Systems.
 Data transfer rates can vary widely, and many communications terminals can be multiplexed to one remote terminal which has direct high speed access to the processor.
-The following lists typify the wide range of equipment available for data communications with a 1100/10 System.
+The following lists typify the wide range of equipment available for data communications with a 1100/20 System.

 - Onsite Communications Equipment

-- General Communications Subsystem
+- SPERRY UNIVAC General Communications Subsystem

-- Communications/Symbiont Processor
+- SPERRY UNIVAC Communications/Symbiont Processor

 - Remote Communications Equipment

-- Data Communications Terminal (DCT) 1000
+- SPERRY UNIVAC Data Communications Terminal (DCT) 1000

-- Data Communications Terminal (DCT) 500
+- SPERRY UNIVAC Data Communications Terminal (DCT) 500

 - UNISCOPE 100 Display Terminal

 - UNISCOPE 200 Display Terminal

-- 9200/9300 System
+- SPERRY UNIVAC 9200/9300 System